RiyadhKh4n/CoinFrog/TESTING.md

 ```

-get_ticker_list() takes in ticker (which is the user input) as a parameter.
-It iterates through tickerList and checks to see if ticker is an element within the list.
-If it is, it returns True and a print statement saying that it valid, else it returns False.
+`get_ticker_list()` takes in `ticker` (which is the user input) as a parameter.
+It iterates through `tickerList` and checks to see if `ticker` is an element within the list.
+If it is, it returns `True` and a print statement saying that it is valid, else it returns `False`.
 This was I can use the returned value as a flag to ask the user to either enter a new ticker or allow them to move on with the program.

 ![validateTicker](documentation/testing/validateticker.png)